 Machinery Breakdown Insurance: Some insurers also offer a separate Machinery Breakdown Insurance policy that helps cover repairs or replacement costs for machinery and equipment damaged during normal operations

-What get's excluded in Warehouse Insurance?
+What gets excluded from Warehouse Insurance?

 Warehouse Insurance includes some exclusions.
-It means that, it will not provide coverage for any damage to warehouse property under specific circumstances.
+It means that it will not provide coverage for any damage to warehouse property under specific circumstances.
 Some examples of exclusions that may apply include:

 Damage caused by wear and tear, gradual deterioration, or normal ageing of the warehouse property